- to be in the same boat = be in the same unpleasant situation.

 She threw her employees under the bus, claiming no responsibility in her own mistakes.

-- to paddle one's own canoe (GB) = do things for oneself.
+- to paddle one's own canoe (UK) = do things for oneself.

 She was alone so she had to paddle her own canoe all the time.